Masquerade Registration is now open!

 - Judge’s Awards

-*If your costume is an original design, you may only submit your costume for judging if you are in a group with non-original characters.
+*Original designs must be based on a theme appropriate character.
+(Example: Gijinka Pokemon) If your costume is a COMPLETELY original design, you may only submit your costume for judging if you are in a group with non-original characters.
 If you are an individual submitting an original design, you will not be able to participate in the Masquerade, but you may enter the J-Fashion Runway Event.

 NOTE: Costumes that have already won an award at in a previous contest are not eligible for Craftsmanship Judging.
 (Give the other guys a chance, ok?)